sueszli/blog/choosing a note taking app.md

 2. markdown (md):
    - created in 2004.
    - huge community and ecosystem: supported by all static site generators, default language for github, stackoverflow, reddit, confluence.
-   - easy to write and export.
+   - easy to write and import/export into most other formats.
    - one of the least expressive: difficult to format and structure text. no vertical spacing.
    - ambiguous syntax: has too many dialects / flavors and the parser is implemented differently by every company (obsidian, github, confluence all have their own flavour).
 3. asciidoc (adoc):